University-of-Adelaide-Bx-Masters/BIOINF-3010-7150/Practicals/ancient_DNA_pop_genomics/prac_part2.md

 poplistname:     poplistPCA
 ```

 :computer: `SMARTPCA` has generated two output files with the suffixes `.evec` (first row is the eigenvalues for the first 5 PCs, and all further rows contain the PC coordinates for each sample) and `.evac` (all the eigenvalues).
-Go to the `R` console and create PCA plots.
+Go to the `R` console and create plots.
 ```R
 library(stringr)
 library(ggplot2)